sky710129/Emulated-NVRAM/README.md

-Opencore Emulated NVRAM
+Opencore Emulated NVRAM for Non Supported NVRAM Motherboards

-This is a small guide for users that use opencore, that don't have working NVRAM, There is certain motherboards that will not support native NVRAM and are the non-Z370 300 series chipsets:
+This is a small guide for users that use opencore, that don't have working NVRAM, There is certain motherboards that will not support native NVRAM including Z390.

-B360
-B365
-H310
-H370
-Q370
-Z390

 Creating Your NVRAM.plist